Walking without wellies

 Apethorpe to Morehay Lawn

 This trek is 2.2 miles each way and for those who like wide open spaces!
-Walk up the road beside Apethorpe's pub (sadly closed , March 2024) and turn left to follow the bridleway including the diversions around Lodge Farm.
+Walk up the road beside Apethorpe's pub (sadly closed in 2024) and turn left to follow the bridleway including the diversions around Lodge Farm.
 A fallen log provides a handy seat at the far end of Morehay Lawn.
 The road to the right is also a footpath RoW and is surfaced for 1.7 miles to beyond Spa Farm.
 All the land here is private, as you are frequently reminded, the fields are huge, flat and bare, but the walking surfaces are fine.

 Fineshade Wood